 This region was populated with Gentiles after the northern ten tribes of Israel were taken out of the land and placed in Assyria as captives.
 Gentiles continued to live in the land during Jesus ministry.
 Christ's move, around the age of thirty, from living in Nazareth to living in Galilee where mostly non-Jews lived, fulfilled Biblical prophecy.

 13. And after leaving Nazareth, He came and dwelt in Capernaum, which is on the seaside, on the borders of Zabulon and Nephthalim; 14.
 That it might be fulfilled which was spoken by the prophet Isaiah, saying, 15.
 "The land of Zabulon and the land of Nephthalim, by the way of the sea, beyond the Jordan, Galilee of the Gentiles; 16.
 The people who were sitting in darkness have seen a great light; and to those who were sitting in the realm and shadow of death, light has sprung up."
 17. From that time Jesus began to preach and to say, "Repent, for the kingdom of heaven is at hand."
 (Matthew 4:13 - 17, HBFV)

-At the time of Christ Galilee embraced more than one-third of Western Palestine.
-The land of Palestine itself was divided into three provinces, Judea, Samaria, and Galilee (see Acts 9:31) with Galilee being the largest of the three.
-In New Testament times this area included cities such as Jezreel, Megiddo, Endor, Nain, Nazareth, Cana, Hazor, Tiberias and Capernaum.
+In the first century A.D.
+Galilee encompassed at least one-third of the Western part of Palestine.
+As such, it was the biggest of the three Roman provinces in the general area (the other two being Samaria and Judea).
 Geological features include the plain of Jezreel (known as the great battlefield of Palestine), the Mount of Megiddo (from where the term Armageddon is derived), and Mt.
 Tabor.